 How to Make Pie Crust (using lard)

-Let's make pie crust with lard!
+Let's make pie crust recipe lard!

 Step 1.
 I recommend refrigerating the ½ cup of lard before beginning until cold.
 In a medium bowl, combine 1 ½ cups of all purpose flour, ½ teaspoon kosher salt, and 1 tablespoon granulated sugar.
 Stir to mix well.